vespa-engine/documentation/documentation/tutorials/blog-recommendation.md

         {user_item_cf:9}:0.1
     }

-The result is a list of blog posts ranked according to the input tensor.
+The result is a list of blog posts ranked by the input tensor.

 ## Query Vespa with user id
 Now that we have successfully queried blog posts given a tensor, we would now like to retrieve a user profile and use that to recommend blog posts.
 The user profiles has previously been fed to Vespa in the `user_item_cf` field of the `user` document type.
-We would like to query Vespa with a single `user_id` and have it return a single hit matching the user if it exists, and extract the tensor from that hit.
+We would like to query Vespa with a single `user_id`, return a single hit matching the user if it exists, and extract the tensor from that hit.

 Let us start with setting up a searcher to retrieve the user profile.
 The input would be a user id, and we set up a query to Vespa for this user id.
-If we find the user, we will add the tensor to the query so it can be picked up by the BlogTensorSearcher in its `toTensor` method.
-Here is one way we can set this
+If user is found, add the tensor to the query so it can be picked up by the BlogTensorSearcher in its `toTensor` method:
-up:

     package com.yahoo.example;